solazr-web/kbm.solazr.dev/README.md

-this website is meant to link with a private project - listbot
+this website is meant to link with listbot